TheMartianLife/BigDayIn2019/tech.md

 ![](assets/acs.png)

 ^
-The body associated with this event today, the Australian Computer Society, is an industry body that is headquartered in Sydney and has a branch in each state that works to enrich the tech industry.
+One I am associated with is the Australian Computer Society, is an industry body that is headquartered in Sydney and has a branch in each state that works to enrich the tech industry.
 They work with the government on tech policy, they run campaigns and release publications to inform the public on tech issues and run events and certification schemes to benefit the community.
 Here in Tasmania, a significant portion of our initiatives focus on improving tech education: running events that benefit students during their studies and aid in their finding employment afterwards.

 ^
 If you're a student, membership fees are very cheap and pay themselves off quickly in free events and online resources.